 If you contribute at least 5% of your pay to the TSP under BRS, you may wonder how much that is worth each month.

 If you receive the full BRS match every month this year, it can be worth thousands of dollars depending on your pay grade and time in service.
-Compounded over a few years or decades, your TSP match can grow to tens of thousands of dollars.
+Compounded over a few years or decades, your TSP match can grow to tens of thousands of dollars by retirement age.